carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 >  can be downloaded by specifying our queries with `--format genbank`.
 {: .callout}

-> ## Exercise 1: Downloading data from NCBI using the command line
+> ## Exercise 1: Downloading data from NCBI using the command line FIXME
 >
 > To download the genome of another strain of *S. thermophilus* we need to perform the following steps:
 >